-The Glacier National Park Headquarters are located just outside the West Glacier Entrance and the Apgar Visitor Center is located just inside this entrance.
+The Glacier National Park Headquarters are located just outside the West Glacier Entrance, and the Apgar Visitor Center is located just inside this entrance.
 Other points of interest located near this entrance are the village of Apgar, Lake McDonald – the largest glacial lake in Glacier Park, and Lake McDonald Lodge – one of the earliest lodges in Glacier Park built in the early 1900’s.

 Camas Creek Entrance

-You can access Glacier Park 24 hours a day all year around through this gate but is open for vehicular travel from about mid June through mid October depending on snow cover.
+You can access Glacier Park 24 hours a day all year around through this gate but is only open for vehicular travel from mid June through mid October depending on snow cover.
 You can access the Going-To-The-Sun Road from this gate by traveling along the Camas Creek Road to the Apgar Visitor Center.

 Saint Mary Entrance